 When the Franchising Pride Council was established in September 2019, franchising’s leaders came together to promote the initiative.
 Shown here, from left to right, Catherine Monson, IFA Chair and CEO of Propelled Brands; Mark Jameson, Chief Support and Development officer of Propelled Brands; Robert Cresanti, former President and CEO of the IFA; Rep. Chris Pappas of New Hampshire; and Paul Pickett, Chief Development Officer for Wild Birds Unlimited.

 The next major goal for the Franchising Pride Council is to develop a strong charter.

 Paul Pickett is one of two current leaders of the Franchising Pride Council, which also boasts support from fellow co-founder, Mark Jameson, who is chief support and development officer at Propelled Brands (an umbrella company that includes FASTSIGNS Inc.).
-Together with Suzanne Beall, who is vice president of government relations and public policy and counsel for the IFA and Rikki Amos, executive director of IFA's Educational Foundation, they are working to raise awareness about the council, increase participation and networking opportunities, and define a mission that will enrich the franchising sector’s journey in the diversity, equity and inclusion space.
+David Smith, who is Senior Manager of Diversity Programs is working to raise awareness about the council, increase participation and networking opportunities, and define a mission that will enrich the franchising sector’s journey in the diversity, equity and inclusion space.
 If you would like to learn more about the Franchising Pride Council or have questions about it, contact Paul Pickett at PickettP@wbu.com.